Skip to main content

 DNS change request process

-NHS Digital own and administer nhs.uk DNS for the NHS in England.
+The NHS England DNS Team own and administer nhs.uk DNS for the NHS in England.

-NHS Wales Informatics Service manages the wales.nhs.uk/cymru.nhs.uk sub-domain.
+NHS Wales Informatics Service administers the sub-domains wales.nhs.uk and cymru.nhs.uk.

-DNS change requests, to change either zone data files or individual DNS records, must be made directly to these bodies.
+DNS change requests must be made directly to these bodies.

 Further information